Yellowlove42/Ecozine-Bluprints/HOW-TO-WORK.md

 That’s **real Ecozine** — even if inspired by myth.

+## ⚡ Engage, but Know the Scale

+Playing with AI prompts can spark ideas, generate diagrams, and expand lore.
+However, **Ecozine is orchestration, not imitation**.
+True nodes demand:

+- **Systems Thinking:** Integrate ecological, technical, and narrative layers.
+- **Autonomous Design:** Build nodes that operate independently, with minimal manual oversight.
+- **Narrative Strategy:** Ensure every design choice aligns with the overarching Ecozine vision and lore.

 ## 🔁 The Loop: You + AI + Nature
 Ecozine isn’t asking you to *code alone*.
 It’s asking: